December 4, 2024

 Research on the use of LSD as a treatment for mental health conditions began in the 1950s.

-Research began again in the mid 2010s and is now exploring how LSD can help develop new ways of thinking and ‘reset’ the brain’s usual thought patterns.1,4
+Currently, research studies are exploring how LSD can help develop new ways of thinking and ‘reset’ the brain’s usual thought patterns.1,5

-LSD seems to affect chemicals in the brain like serotonin and dopamine (which help to regulate mood), although we don’t fully understand how it works.1,4,5
+LSD seems to affect chemicals in the brain like serotonin and dopamine (which help to regulate mood), although we don’t fully understand how it works.1,5,6

 The renewed interest in LSD builds on studies from 40 years ago that looked at treating: